dkorzh10/general_lipschitz/README.md

 Algorithms for certification DL models to sematic transformations.

-To start, install required libraries `pip install -r requirenments.txt`, set suitable path to ImageNet dataset in `datasets.py`.
+To start, install required libraries `pip install -r requirements.txt`, set suitable path to ImageNet dataset in `datasets.py`.

-To obtain results, run through `notebooks/main_notebook.ipynb`.
+To obtain results, run through `notebooks/main_notebook.ipynb` and `notebooks/CT_CBT_TBlBC.ipynb`.
 You should choose the perturbation you want to certify the model to in `gamma` (for numericall calculations of required functions), choose parameters of smoothing distributions (scale parameters), create or initialize two function: attack (for ERA) and smoothing phi (for certification and augmentations during training):
 For example, for Gamma and Contrast
 ```
 sigma_c = 0.1